Lots of antibiotic use harms microbiome

 These two books teach how to help get the gut flora back in order that one might become healthy again.
 And these two doctors think that almost ALL chronic disease processes can be helped by healing the gut flora.

-I had cured my IBS (irritable bowel syndrome) with knowledge about gut health a few years ago.
+I had initially healed my IBS (irritable bowel syndrome) with knowledge about gut health a few years ago.
 Since I discovered the above two authors I’ve gone deeper and gotten more improvement.
 Being that I’m profoundly ill the changes are still slow, but I got undeniable improvements after switching to a radical gut healing diet that remained, even while some of them retreated as well.
 I continue on.

 When people have been ill for many years (some of us really for most of our lives) it can in turn take many years to regain health.
 The good news is with attention most people can regain their health.
 Gut health for many of us is a central part of the picture.